How to view all WordPress Hooks

 “the_content” hook can be used to replace a specific word/sentence/whole content of a post.

-1 thought on “How to view all WordPress Hooks”
+1 thought on “How to list WordPress Hooks”

 1. Pingback: How to differentiate between Action And Filter Hooks